Audelo03/GORA/ROUTING_GUIDE.md

 - Verify database connection
 - Test individual routes

-This routing system provides a solid foundation for the ITSADATA application with improved security, maintainability, and user experience.
+This routing system provides a solid foundation for the GORA application with improved security, maintainability, and user experience.